yiye3/GUICourse/README.md

 ```

 *Step 3.* Merge different data.
 You should change the code depending on your models' input formats and the data you want to use.
-We use the `Qwen-VL`'s format as an example.
+We use the `Qwen-VL`'s  SFT data format as an example.
 ```
 python merge_data.py
 ```